 - We only want to hold as much personal information as we need to do the above.

 - We want our personal information relationship to be reciprocal where we both benefit, not an exploitative one.

 - Where we share your data, we only do so with organisations who have a right to see it and who will use it fairly.

 - We take security seriously.

 - You can contact us at anytime about anything relating to this notice or the information we hold about you.

 This Notice applies to all the entities within the Co-operative Group Limited (“we”, “us” and “The Co-op”) to the extent that they are controllers of your personal information.

 We’re committed to respecting the information you trust us with and making sure that we keep it safe.
-The Co-op has a family of businesses including Food, Insurance, Legal Services and Funeralcare.
+The Co-op has a family of businesses including Food, Insurance, Legal Services, Funeralcare and Health.

 Why we ask for your personal information

 Where we need your information to do what we’ve promised